Aaevelion/aaevelion.github.io/landing.md

 		<header class="major">
 			<h2>Look who's here!
 Grab a seat!</h2>
 		</header>
 		<p>Hey!
 Nice to meet you.
 I am Rajnil Mukherjee, a 2nd year undergrad at the Indian Institute of Science Education and Research (IISER), Mohali, Punjab, India.
 I was born and brought up in the beautiful city of Kolkata, and completed my high school from there itself.
-I am an aspiring astrophysicist, the drummer in my college rock band and currently the co-convener of Turing-the Computer Club of IISER Mohali. </p>
+I am an aspiring astrophysicist, the drummer in my college rock band and currently (I still don't know how) the co-convener of Turing--the Computer Club of IISER Mohali. </p>
 	</div>
 </section>